jeremy46231/jamcast/README.md

 - Rejoicing when audio finally comes out of Slack, even though I have to run it locally
 - Fighting with security errors in trying to deploy the web interface to an HTTPS server
 - Setting up build systems, nginx, and DNS records to get the web interface to work
+- Improving the web interface design, making it look nice
+- Learning about the Slack Block Kit video element, which is essentially an iframe
+- Setting up a Slack app and connecting to it in the local code
+- Figuring out how to find the message corresponding to the huddle the user account just joined to send a video element containing the web interface
+- Building an animated indicator light to show when the backend server is connected and disabling controls when it's not
+- Designing a vector logo based on the Spotify logo and Hack Club brand colors in Figma and implementing it across the project
+- Writing the README

 Here's the setup I landed on that works: